OutSystems/docs-bestpractices/src/lifecycle/tech-debt/tech-debt.md

 ### Architecture canvas validation

-[Architecture Dashboard](https://success.outsystems.com/Documentation/Architecture_Dashboard/Introduction_to_Architecture_Dashboard) is the OutSystems technical debt monitoring tool.
+[AI Mentor Studio](https://success.outsystems.com/Documentation/Architecture_Dashboard/Introduction_to_Architecture_Dashboard) is the OutSystems technical debt monitoring tool.
 Powered by [AIFusion™](https://www.outsystems.com/evaluation-guide/what-is-aifusion/) and [CodeDNA](https://www.outsystems.com/blog/posts/ai-software-development/), it automatically performs code and runtime analysis before recommending solutions for improving the performance, security, architecture, and user experience of applications.

 A guided refactoring capability powered by the CodeDNA engine identifies the opportunities for refactoring and code duplication across the factory, pointing architects and teams to the right points to make these improvements.
 Code duplication is one of the top technical debt issues.
 The guided refactoring capability is unique in our industry.
 It uses AI to detect, with incredible accuracy, where teams should focus on refactoring and ranks them by importance.

-Architecture Dashboard uses the following validation rules to evaluate the architecture of your applications:
+AI Mentor Studio uses the following validation rules to evaluate the architecture of your applications: